-The Kristineberg Mine is located within the Sami villages Måla and Grans total reindeer grazing area.
+The Kristineberg Mine is located within the Sami villages Malå and Grans total reindeer grazing area.
 Svaipa Sami village has reindeer migration routes that pass through the area.
 The current condition of Reindeer husbandry, the impact of the industry and the effects and consequences associated with the mining operation are described in a reindeer husbandry analysis which was developed in consultation with the Sami villages as part of the EIA (MKB, 2021).
+With regard to ongoing activities there is continuous contact with the Sami villages concerned.